 Handling (if absolutely unavoidable): Contact person(s) trained in asbestos removals work.
 DO NOT handle the material if you are not trained to do so.

-When disposal of chemicals or chemical contaminated waste is required please contact the Health and Safety Officer, John Horsler (ext.
+When disposal of chemicals or chemically contaminated waste is required please contact the Health and Safety Officer, John Horsler (ext.
 73444, room P5.68), who will check that the item is properly labelled and packaged before it is entered into our disposal log.
 The item(s) should be moved to the solvents store, P3, in the goods yard to await disposal.
 A specialist contractor will be contacted to remove the items from site.